By Lyft

 Key Takeaways

-BIKETOWNpdx is a frustrating travel app that is free with in-app purchases.
-With a 4.5/5 rating from 2.5K reviews, it frustrates many users from users.
+BIKETOWNpdx is a challenged travel app that is free with in-app purchases.
+With a 4.5/5 rating from 2.5K reviews, it faces significant user friction.
 Users particularly appreciate convenience and utility, though billing and hidden fees remains a common concern.